|Currency||New Forex||Reload Forex||Unload Forex|

 Not exceeding US Dollars 2,50,000 (If not consumed any part of it in any other purpose stated as per RBI's guidelines covering LRS) in a financial year; can be utilized in one or more number of visits.
 This scheme used to be called Basic Travel Quota (BTQ) This limit has been subsumed under the new Liberalized Remittance Scheme (LRS).
 If an individual has already remitted any amount under the Liberalized Remittance Scheme in a financial year, then the applicable limit for travelling purpose for such individual would be reduced from USD 250,000 by the amount so remitted.

-Remitout.com allows you to freeze the live rates that you on site until three working days.
+Remitout.com allows you to freeze the live rates that you on site by paying partial amount on the website.
 This option gives you the benefit of booking your order when you think rates are likely to be favorable.
-You will be required to pay 2% of the order amount as a refundable rate guarantee deposit to freeze/fix the rates.
-This advance will be refunded to you in full immediately after the order is completed.
-You can book a fixed rate order from 10.00AM to 3:30PM on weekdays excluding bank holidays.
-Please note that while refund notification on your card will be instantaneous, balance restore process may take up to 10 days depending on the mode of payment and issuing Bank.
+You will be required to pay a percentage of the order amount as a rate guarantee deposit to freeze/fix the rates.
+This advance will be adjusted against the total order amount.
+You can book a fixed rate order from 10.00AM to 3:00PM on weekdays excluding bank holidays.
+Please note you will need to make a transfer of the balance payment to the dealers account the same day.

 Yes, you can add multiple currencies & products you wish to purchase in one order.
 You just need to add the currency/product in the order cart and proceed.

 The rates published on Remitout.com portal are updated on real time basis as they are connected to a live market data feed.